Skip to main content

 which approach should you use?

-GPT-5: Excellent format compliance.
+GPT-5.5: Excellent format compliance.
 The decision tree at the end is clean and usable.
-The "when it breaks down" sections are accurate but sometimes generic.
+The "when it breaks down" and "what teams regret" sections are accurate but sometimes generic — it reports the standard tradeoffs rather than the surprising ones.

-Opus 4.7: Strong on all sections.
-The "what teams end up regretting" observations match o3 in quality.
+Claude Opus 4.8: Strong on all sections, with the most readable prose.
+The "what teams end up regretting" observations are good.
 The decision tree has more nuance but can become harder to follow when there are many branches.

 Strategic Decision Analysis (Prompts 18–19)